grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ## Reasonings

-When the governed yearn,
+**When the governed yearn,**
-For resilience to corruption and interference,
+* For resilience to corruption and interference,
-For many sources of truth in perfect accordance,
+* For many sources of truth in perfect accordance,
-For free market solutions to protect life liberty and property, For a peaceful society without the need for violence, For free uncensored speech,
+* For free market solutions to protect life liberty and property,
+* For a peaceful society without the need for violence,
+* For free uncensored speech,

-The people resolve,
+**The people resolve,**
-To decentralize everything,
+* To decentralize everything,
-To create an irreversible public record,
+* To create an irreversible public record,
+* To open the source of our creative endeavors to the world,
+* To open the source of our creative endeavors to the world,
+* To open the source of our creative endeavors to the world,
-To recouple the unit of value with it’s creator,
+* To recouple the unit of value with it’s creator,
-To open the source of our creative endeavors to the world, To use technology to achieve what governments cannot, To allow the individual the oversight of security, efficiency, accountability, and transparency, To reengineer business models,
+* To open the source of our creative endeavors to the world,
+* To use technology to achieve what governments cannot,
+* To allow the individual the oversight of security, efficiency, accountability, and transparency,
+* To reengineer business models,
-To reimagine how we live our lives,
+* To reimagine how we live our lives,
-To align incentives and balance information asymmetries, To build trust without intermediaries,
+* To align incentives and balance information asymmetries,
+* To build trust without intermediaries,
-To create a community focused on the common good,
+* To create a community focused on the common good,
-To dawn the next evolution of human assembly,
+* To dawn the next evolution of human assembly,

-For a freer and more prosperous society.
+**For a freer and more prosperous society.**